Skip to main content

 $24.95

 MIRANDA SCHREIBER is a Toronto-based writer and researcher.
-Her writing has appeared in places like The Globe and Mail, The Walrus, BBC, The Toronto Star, and The National Post.
-She has been nominated for a digital publishing award by the National Media Foundation and was the recipient of the Pride and Solidarity Award from the Ontario Federation of Labour.
-Iris and the Dead is her debut book.
+Her work has appeared in places like the Toronto Star, the Walrus, the Globe and Mail, BBC, and the National Post.
+She has been nominated for a digital publishing award by the National Media Foundation and was the recipient of the Solidarity and Pride Champion Award from the Ontario Federation of Labour.
+Irisand the Dead is her debut book.

 ISBN: 9781771669290